shovon/idempotent.js/README.md

 arr3; // [ 1, 2 ]
 ```

-## With ECMAScript 6 and 7
+### With ECMAScript 6 and 7

-It becomes even more concise with ECMAScript 6's import syntax.
+It becomes concise with ECMAScript 6's import syntax.

 ```javascript
 import { push, pop, shift, unshift } from 'idempotent';